rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

    ![Forecastle-Vault](./images/MTO-Vault-ESO.png)

-When administrator creates Tenants in openshift cluster, Multi Tenant Operator (MTO) enables a KeyValue engine for the Tenant (same as tenant name) and it create group(inside vault), policies (read and admin) and roles required for tenant users inside Vault.
-In addition, Multi Tenant Operator (MTO) creates necessary roles with tenant users against vault client in RHSSO.
+When administrator creates Tenants in openshift cluster, Multi Tenant Operator (MTO) enables a KeyValue engine for the Tenant (same as tenant name) and it creates group (inside vault) for tenant, policies (read and admin) and role to attach policies to group in Vault.
+In addition, Multi Tenant Operator (MTO) creates necessary role with tenant users against vault client in RHSSO.

 All of this is Automated Thanks to MTO !!